-In addition, water and electricity shortages across Gaza are putting livelihoods, as well as the health of local communities, at risk.
+Water and electricity shortages across Gaza are putting livelihoods, as well as the health of local communities, at risk.
 A lack of safe water can be especially deadly for children.
-In Gaza, due to power shortages, inadequate sewage systems and high levels of salt in the water, 97% of the water is unfit for domestic purposes, posing a huge health risk.
+In Gaza, due to power shortages, inadequate sewage systems and high levels of salt in the water, over 90% of the water is unfit for human consumption, posing a huge health risk.

-- Over 2.2 million registered refugees live in Gaza and the West Bank (UNRWA, 2019)
+2.2 million registered refugees live in Gaza and the West Bank (UNRWA, 2021)

-- Around half the population across the Palestinian Territories are in need of humanitarian aid (UNICEF, 2018)
+2.2 million people across Palestine are in need of humanitarian aid

 Islamic Relief in the Palestinian Territories